 Graves are marked by the planting of a natural memorial, such as a tree and the placing of a simple wooden or bronze plaque instead of a traditional headstone.
 And our range of coffins include bamboo, banana leaf or cardboard as well as more conventional biodegradable options.

 At Co-op Funeralcare, we’re here to help you arrange a funeral exactly the way you want it, whenever you need us.
-If you'd like to speak with us about eco-friendly funeral plans, please contact your local funeral home.
+If you'd like to speak with us about eco-friendly funerals or funeral plans, please contact your local funeral home.

 Find your local funeral home